API Stability Long-Term

 This has been deprecated and is no longer in use and has no effect.
 It will be removed in version 1.213.

-yamlTemplatestringyes A YAML formatted string that describes the alert.
+yamlTemplatestringyes Long-TermThe yaml formatted text that describes the alert.
+YAML is a scalar.